 My name is An.

 I am so happy that you stopped to visit my CK101 Page!
-I want to tell you that I really love Jesus!
+I first of all want to tell you that I really love Jesus!

 I go to a school called "Good Shepherd Catholic School" and I'm in the fourth grade.
 My teacher is a Catholic Sister.
 Remember at the very end of Poppy's CK101 Page when she told us her very favorite Bible story?
 It was about the little girl who died and Jesus brought her back to life!
-Jesus said, "Talitha Koum!"
-That means, "Little girl, I say to you, arise!"
+Jesus said, "Talitha koum!"
+That means, "Little girl, I say to you, get up!"
 Can you guess what my teacher's name is?
 Her name is: Sister Talitha Koum.
 Isn't that an amazing name?
-I think so.